 Absences or Falling Behind in Class

-Officers of administration and of instruction responsible for scheduling of academic activities or essential services are expected to avoid conflict with religious holidays as much as possible.
-If a suitable arrangement cannot be made between the student and the instructor the student should consult the appropriate dean or department chair.
-If an additional appeal is needed, it may be taken to the Provost.
+If a suitable arrangement cannot be made between the student and the instructor, students should consult the appropriate department chair, dean or director.
+If an additional appeal is needed, it may be taken to the Provost whose determination is final.